 section of the Control Panel.What if I do not have a Personal backup, but I need to have a file restored?

 We create daily backups of all of our servers, and they include all the accounts data (files, databases, e-mails).
-We keep backup copies for the last 7 days.
+We keep backup copies for at least 7 days.